realInt2k/thanksPayContractsDeployer/README.md

+## RUNNING TEST IN GENERAL:

+- If you JUST DEPLOYED the contract, you can run it normally.

+- If you want to run it again, without re-deploying contract, go inside the respective test file, and change partnerId (i.e: = old partner id + 1)

 ## Add a new blockchain network

 To add a new blockchain network (i.e. Polygon or Klaytn), go to `scripts/contractAddresses`, and add a new object with network specifications: